codegangsta/bwag/go_makes_things_simple/README.md

 ## Power in Simplicity

-As we go through the exercises in this book, I think you will be suprised by how simple some of these programs can be whilst still affording a bunch of functionality.
+As we go through the exercises in this book, I think you will be surprised by how simple some of these programs can be whilst still affording a bunch of functionality.